Jason Lytle: Solo career

 Lytle's debut solo album, Yours Truly, the Commuter, was released on May 19, 2009 on the ANTI- label.

 On December 7, 2009, Lytle independently released an EP of seven improvised piano recordings as a "Merry X-mas" gift to fans through his website on Bandcamp.
 He also announced that he was working on a new album.

 Lytle later joined with Aaron Burtch, a former Grandaddy bandmate, and Aaron Espinoza and Ariana Murray, of the band Earlimart, to form a new band called Admiral Radley.
-Their debut CD, entitled I Heart California, was released in the USA on July 13, 2010, on Espinoza's The Ship label.
+Their debut CD, entitled I Heart California, was released in the US on July 13, 2010, on Espinoza's The Ship label.

 Lytle's solo studio album Dept. of Disappearance was released October 16, 2012.
 He released the live album House Show in December 2014, on Bandcamp.

 In May 2015 Jason teamed up with Chokebore's Troy Von Balthazar on French radio station France Musique under the name "Jason Lytle, Troy Von Balthazar & The Color Bars Experience" to cover and perform Elliott Smith's Figure 8 with a chamber orchestra.

 Personal life

-Lytle married his longtime girlfriend around 2011, but were divorced by around 2016.
+Lytle married his longtime girlfriend around 2011, but was divorced by around 2016.
 He credits the breakup of their relationship with inspiring 2017's Last Place.